 Can You Bowl With Acrylic Nails?

-The first question you must consider is, can I go bowling with my long acrylic nails.
+The first question you must consider is, can I go bowling with my long acrylic nails?
 Well, you most definitely can.
 But as I said before, you need to be careful.
-If your nails are not too long, it will not be much of an issue.
-But if you spent a lot of money on your latest manicure and got fake nails and painted them, you would not want to lose them while bowling.
+It will not be much of an issue if your nails are not too long.
+But if you spent a lot of money on your latest manicure, got fake nails, and painted them, you would not want to lose them while bowling.

-Therefore, if you want to go bowling with acrylic nails, you will need to practice a lot.
-This practice needs to be for playing carefully with long nails without risking them too much.
+Therefore, if you want to go bowling with acrylic nails, you must practice a lot.
+This practice must be for playing carefully with long nails without risking them too much.

-You are going to want to use some protection tactics so that your nails remain risk-free, and at the same time, you can score strikes and spares against your mates.
+You will want to use some protection tactics so that your nails remain risk-free, and at the same time, you can score strikes and spares against your mates.

 Problems Faced When Bowling with Acrylic Nails

 Worried about losing your long nails; Well, your worries are justified.
-There are several problems you can face if you are thinking of going bowling with long acrylic nails.
+You can face several problems if you are thinking of going bowling with long acrylic nails.
 Here are some of the major ones:

 Nails Getting Chaffed